Updated Feb 9, 2022

 Don’t be scared to leave food on your plate either.
-I know some people struggle with this, especially knowing there are people starving in this world, but eating everything on your plate does absolute nothing to help feed others.
+I know some people struggle with this, especially knowing there are people starving in this world, but eating everything on your plate does absolutely nothing to help feed others.

 2. EAT LIKE A FARMER!

-When I say “eat like a farmer” I mean like back in the day, before all the commercialized crap food that is available now, and when the majority of the farms raised their animals and grew their gardens in responsible ways.
+When I say “eat like a farmer” I mean like back in the day, before all the commercialized fast-food that is available now, and when the majority of the farms raised their animals and grew their gardens in responsible ways.

 3. SKIP A MEAL!

-4. MOVE OFTEN!
+4. MOVE EVERY DAY!

-Move your ass everyday, even if it’s only 5 minutes of stretching.
+Move your butt every day, even if it’s only 5 minutes of stretching.
 If you think five minutes of walking or stretching won’t make a difference, think again.
 It all adds up!